Rocky Mountains with a valley running through the image full of green trees and shrubbery

 Updated Regulations as of Sept.
 5, 2023

-New Short-term rental (STR) regulations were approved on Sept.
+New short-term rental (STR) regulations were approved on Sept.
 5, 2023, to address the local housing supply shortage.
-Although the city recognizes the benefits of STRs in the community, they learned that STRs were averaging 93 nights a year occupied, so to help mitigate the issues that arose from STRs, the county has implemented regulations.
+Although the city recognizes the benefits of STRs in the community, they learned that the rentals were averaging 93 nights a year occupied, so to help mitigate the issues that arose from STRs, the county has implemented regulations.
 The updated regulations can be found on The City Lafayette Website.

 The current regulations are in place: